w3f/Grants-Program/applications/msai.md

 ### An overview of the technology stack to be used
 - Parachain Scaling:  ![component](https://raw.githubusercontent.com/salmanmarvasti/Grants-Program/master/applications/img/component.png)
-- Each parachain node will be an IPFS like Solid Pod + node
+- Each parachain node will be an IPFS like Solid Pod by extending the Off chain Worker local storage API
 - Nft representing medical data and access/ownership:  ![component](https://github.com/salmanmarvasti/Grants-Program/blob/master/applications/img/nft_Deploy.png?raw=true)
 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP we have built backend services using Google GCP and need to now integrate with the Polkadot chain